Athaodam/Plant-planet-plate/README.md

 ## Botanical Details

-Colloquially, the term “coconut” is used to refer to either the seed or fruit of the coconut palm or _cocos nucifera_.  _Cocos_ refers to the monotypic genus of the family _Arecaceae_, while _nucifera_ translates to “nut bearing”. [^ref2] Hilariously, the “nut” of coconut is a misnomer because the  fruit is botanically a drupe.[^ref3]  This scientific name also takes inspiration from early Spanish explorers’ descriptions, who compared the indentations and shagginess of the coconut to resemble a monkey’s head and face.
-Some older documents also referred to coconuts with the spelling “cocoanut”.[^ref4]
+Colloquially, the term “coconut” is used to refer to either the seed or fruit of the coconut palm or _Cocos nucifera_.  _Cocos_ refers to the monotypic genus of the family _Arecaceae_, while _nucifera_ translates to “nut bearing”. [^ref2] Hilariously, the “nut” of coconut is a misnomer because the  fruit is botanically a drupe.[^ref3]  This scientific name also takes inspiration from early Spanish explorers’ descriptions, who compared the indentations and shagginess of the coconut to resemble a monkey’s head and face.
+Also, some older archival documents referred to coconuts with the spelling “cocoanut”.[^ref4]

 <param ve-image
        url="https://ia802702.us.archive.org/BookReader/BookReaderImages.php id=historyofcoconut00cook&itemPath=%2F0%2Fitems%2Fhistoryofcoconut00cook&server=ia802702.us.archive.org&page=n8_w352"